 Raw feeders typically see improvement within weeks of switching to a raw diet, including reduced shedding and less dander.

-Freeze-dried foods are a bit of an offshoot of raw diets.
+Freeze-dried raw diets are a form of raw feeding that is gaining popularity.
 While they are entirely raw, the moisture has been removed and the product has been pressed into small pucks, patties or pellets.

 Benefits of Freeze Dried Food